Scalp Micropigmentation – SMP

 The white circular scars are the areas of previous donor hair removal and the result seen is following SMP treatment.

 Are you losing your hair and looking for solutions?
 If so, we suggest that you explore the hair restoration options we offer at our practice.
-With the help of Dr. Vogel or Dr. Houssock, you may be able to slow your hair loss and begin on the path to achieving a thicker, fuller head of hair.
-Contact our office to schedule a personal consultation with one of our experienced plastic surgeons.
+With the help of Dr. Houssock or Dr. Vogel, you may be able to slow your hair loss and begin on the path to achieving a thicker, fuller head of hair.
+Contact JEV Plastic Surgery & Medical Aesthetics to schedule a personal consultation with one of our experienced plastic surgeons.